 Carol enjoys traveling overseas, cooking for her family, learning anything about the history of space exploration, and hanging out on summer mornings at the beach with her husband and a good book.

 Carol’s teaching philosophy is beautifully summed up in a quotation from a talk made by her pastor’s wife, Connie Kirk, entitled “Redeeming Beauty.”
 She says, “The Scriptures teach us that the beauty of the physical world is something we should attend to, look at, listen to, and receive.
 Why?
 Because the physical world was created from the nature of God, with the intention of revealing himself, and for that reason it is good and beautiful.
 It is full of intrinsic meaning, and we can take true delight in it and strength from it.”
 Carol’s hope and prayer is that her students will grow to honor their Creator and Lord more deeply because of the study of science!

 Chaplain and Director of Student Formation / Bible Teacher 321-422-0208

 Dr. Mike Beates joined the Geneva faculty in January 2008 and became dean of students in June 2011.
 Having taught in the areas of ancient history and Bible, he currently teaches New Testament Survey to eighth graders.
 Mike has degrees from Clemson University (BA), Biblical Theological Seminary (MDiv and STM), and Reformed Theological Seminary (DMin).
-He taught at the college and graduate levels for many years at RTS Orlando, Belhaven University and Florida Southern College (both also Orlando campuses) and Reformation Bible College in Sanford.
+He taught at the college and graduate levels for many years at RTS Orlando, Belhaven University (Orlando campus), Florida Southern College (Orlando campus), and Reformation Bible College in Sanford.

 PE Teacher / Assistant Athletic Director / Youth Sports Coordinator / Director of Volleyball 321-422-0216